cardano-foundation/CIPs/CIP-0118/README-implicit.md

 incoming block), each transaction is checked against the current ledger state, however, additional checks are done at the zone level.

-### Temporary Zone Structures

-A transaction may be
-submitting or resolving intents (possibly simultaneously, for distinct intents).
-In the process of zone validation, unresolved intents in transactions are recorded in _temporary data structures_.
-These structures cannot be communicated across zones, and must be empty after applying the final transaction of a valid zone, i.e. all intents are resolved.
-Since transactions within a zone manipulate these temporary structures, it may be impossible to determine if a transaction is valid outside of a zone, or if a zone can/will ever be completed by future transactions (resolving the temporary structures).

-In the Babel fees/swaps usecase, processing of fulfills and requests is done in the same way as processing regular transaction inputs and outputs within a given ledger state.
-However, since unresolved requests do not belong in the UTxO set, this is done using a separate temporary zone structure similar to the UTxO set, `FRxO := UTxO`.

-Suppose a transaction with ID `txId1` contains the requests `(0 ↦ r), (1 ↦ r')`,
-and another transaction with ID `txId2` contains a fulfill `(txId1, 0)`.
-When the first transaction is applied to an empty `FRxO`, the requests are added, and we have

-`FRxO =
-((txId1, 0) ↦ r,
-(txId1, 1) ↦ r')`

-Once the second transaction is applied, the first entry is removed by the fulfill, so we have `FRxO = (txId1, 1) ↦ r'`.

-The UTxO state as it is currently defined does not contain a temporary `FRxO` structure, so we define `UTxOTemp : = UTxO x FRxO`.
-For this reason, we also create new data types, including `UTxOStateTemp` and `LStateTemp`, that exist alongside `UTxOState` and `LState`, and contain `UTxOTemp` instead of `UTxO`.
-These temporary states are updated by transactions inside the zone.
-This design would apply to temporary structures needed for processing other types of intents as well.

-When all transactions in a
-zone have been checked and applied to the `LState`, and the zone-level constraints are checked (including that the temporary structures are empty), the zone transition
-updates the "real" `LState`.
-This design makes it possible for all software that inspects the ledger state only before and after block application to remain unaware of the existence of any temporary structures.

-### Required transactions

-We add a new field to the transaction body, `requiredTxs`, which is a set of transaction IDs.
-The required transactions field is illegal outside a validation zone.
-This field is included in the script context.
-This field specifies the transactions that must be included in the zone in addition to the one being validated.
-We say that `tx1` is *requirement-dependent* on `tx2` whenever `tx1` includes the ID of `tx2` in its `requiredTxs` field.
-The purpose of this field is to introduce a kind of dependency that is unrelated to value flow.

-Recall that consumption of both a request and an input of a single transaction by another transaction is forbidden.
-This means that to complete a swap, two separate transactions must be constructed by the same user - one that fulfills the request, and one that consumes an offer (usually in the form of an unlocked input).
-The `requiredTxs` allows users to guarantee that if `tx1` fulfills the request of `tx`, a transaction `tx2`, which consumes the offer of `tx`, must also be applied.
-This is done by specifying that the ID of `tx2` in `requiredTxs` of `tx1.`

-**Alternate Design (Decision Required)**.
-The `requiredTxs` design described above cannot be used to create an _atomic batch_ of transactions, i.e. one that guarantees that if one transaction is included in a valid zone, all the transactions in the atomic batch are necessarily included in that zone.
-This is because constructing an atomic batch using this field leads to a circular dependency in specifying the `requiredTxs` field of all the transactions in a batch, as they must include each others' IDs in the computation of their own IDs.
-This design is nevertheless sufficient for the purpose of the Babel fees/swaps usecase, as its implementation only relies on unidirectional (non-circular) dependencies.

-Depending on whether atomic batches are a desirable feature, an alternate design may be implemented.
-In this design, `requiredTxs` is included in the transaction, but not the body of the transaction.
-Then, a signature is computed on the combination of the transaction ID and the `requiredTxs` field (instead of just the ID).

 ### Ledger Rule Changes